FabianRapp/asm_libft/Readme.md

 ## Overview

 This project is my introduction to x86_64 assembly by implementing the foundational C functions of `libft`, the first project at a [42 School](https://42.fr/) usually to learn C, now to learn assembly.
 The goal is to replicate some of the basic `libc` functions in 64-bit x86 assembly language, gaining a low-level understanding of computer architecture and assembly programming along the way.
+For the most part I will keep the implementations basic, but for a few I want to dive deep to optimize.
 ## Goals

 - **Learn x86 Assembly**: Develop proficiency in 64-bit x86 Assembly (AT&T syntax) through practical application.